-Asian stocks turned in strong gains in November, boosted by positive COVID-19 vaccine developments, rising hopes for better US-Asia ties under the leadership of US President-elect Joe Biden and stronger-than-expected economic data from several Asian countries.
-The MSCI AC Asia ex Japan Index rose 8.0% in US dollar (USD) terms over the month.
+Asian stocks turned in decent gains in April on optimism about the region’s economic recovery, especially after China and several other Asian countries reported better-than-expected 1Q21 GDP growth.
+The MSCI AC Asia ex Japan Index gained 2.5% in US dollar (USD) terms over the month.